swissbib/metadataNationalLicencesDocumentation/pages/output/08stories-integration-swissbib.md

 If I am in an authorized network, the link to the fulltext goes directly to the content.
 Example :

+**De Gruyter**

 Article : ABI-Technik.
 Volume 27, Issue 3, Pages 160–168, ISSN (Online) 2191-4664, ISSN (Print) 0720-6763, DOI: 10.1515/ABITECH.2007.27.3.160, March 2011

 URL : <https://www.degruyter.com/openurl?genre=article&issn=2191-4664&volume=27&issue=3&spage=160>

+**Cambridge**

+Article : Africa, Volume 85, Issue 3, pp. 385-394,  ISSN: 0001-9720 (Print), 1750-0184 (Online), DOI: 10.1017/S0001972015000248

+URL (using article identifier) : <http://www.cambridge.org/core/product/identifier/S0001972015000248/type/JOURNAL_ARTICLE>
+Not working : URL (openurl) : <http://www.cambridge.org/core/openurl?genre=article&issn=1750-0184&volume=85&issue=3&spage=385>

+**Oxford**

+TBD

+## Story J : Send private users to registration process if needed

+If I am not in an authorized network, the link requires a Swissbib registration (same as save in list for example).
+If the person already registered for national licences (using the new national_licence_user table), we send it back to the publishers platform using link from Story C.

+If the person didn't register we send her to the tab National Licences (https://test.swissbib.ch/NationalLicences from branch feature/nationalLicence) in the user account to activate its National Licence account.

 ## Story C : Construct the url to access the content (for private users - unauthorized IP addresses)

 If I am not in an authorized network, the url to access the content changes.
-It requires a Shibboleth authentication first.
+It requires a Shibboleth authentication on the publisher platform first.

 The url is the same as in Story B, but :